 - By delaying Social Security, not only do allow your retirement benefit to grow, you could also benefit from several years of low/no taxable income.
-Depending on your situation, you could take advantage of signficant tax & financial planning strategies to save you money.
+Depending on your situation, you could take advantage of significant tax & financial planning strategies to save you money.

 But deciding when to take Social Security isn’t JUST about calculating your monthly benefit.
 You’ll want to consider

 - What kind of lifestyle do you want in retirement?
-Will you decide to work part time or open your own business?
+Will you decide to work part-time or open your own business?

 - When will your spouse retire?
 Will a paycheck still be coming in?